 If you are an outdoor enthusiast, then Teide National Park is a must-see.
 With its jagged geological formations and dusty volcanic hiking trails, its environment is full of natural textures that are ripe for exploration.
 Make sure to visit the summit, which you can do over a two-day trek or via cable car and a short hike, to peek into Mount Teide’s impressive lunar-like caldera.

-Last but not least, join the locals in celebrating the world-famous Santa Cruz de Tenerife Carnival, a month-long series of colorful street parties and parades held between January 20th, 2022 – February 26th, 2023.
+Last but not least, join the locals in celebrating the world-famous Santa Cruz de Tenerife Carnival, a month-long series of colorful street parties and parades held between February 28th and March 9th, 2025.

 Venice